 AI agents: ID-JAG delegation

-Time: ~20 minutes.
-A copilot or chatbot acts for a person — when Alice asks her assistant to check her tickets, the MCP server should apply Alice's permissions and the audit log should say "Alice, via agent X".
-ID-JAG (Identity Assertion JWT Authorization Grant, the emerging cross-app access standard also called XAA) makes that the only thing the agent can do.
+~20 minutes.
+A copilot or chatbot acts for a person -- when Alice asks her assistant to check her tickets, the MCP server applies Alice's permissions and the audit log says "Alice, via agent X".
+ID-JAG (Identity Assertion JWT Authorization Grant, also called XAA) makes that the only thing the agent can do.

 Why not just give the agent a service account?